yandex-cloud/skbtrace/docs/skbtrace_timeit_forward.md

   -h, --help                    help for forward
   -i, --iface strings           Interface device name.
 Can be specified twice with second being egress interface in local forwarding.
-      --inbound                 Direction is inbound (towards specified interface) --outbound                Direction is outboun (from specified interface) -u, --underlay-iface string   Default underlay device used if it cannot be guessed (default "eth1")
+      --inbound                 Direction is inbound (towards specified interface) --nat                     Assume that NAT translation is applied, ignore src and/or dst.
+      --outbound                Direction is outbound (from specified interface) -u, --underlay-iface string   Default underlay device used if it cannot be guessed (default "eth1")
 ```